grannycart/bibliography/README.md

 # A Bibliography

-This repository contains a bibliography of anything I find interesting.
+This repository contains a bibliography of anything I've read that I find interesting.
 As a result it covers a very broad range of material.
 I make a very cursory effort to group stuff by topic.
 There's no hard rules about that, except that the top-level topics are listed in the comments at the beginning of the file, and where each topic starts in the bibliography.